 If you’re here to find out what is the perfect inversion therapy table for your lower back, the Innova ITM4800 is your answer.

 This inversion table offers a full complement of amazing features.

 heat and massage pads with multiple settings to ergonomic ankle holding cups that cause less ankle discomfort than the classic bars.

 The Innova ITM4800 offers several flexible inversion degrees and folds for secure storage.

 Innova ITX9600 Heavy Duty Inversion Therapy Table

-As the first runner-up, Innova ITX9600 is not only the best-selling inversion table.
+Innova ITX9600 is not only the best-overall inversion table.
 Also perfect for a tall person, accommodating users over six-feet-tall.

 The Innova ITX9600 offers three different adjustable features: an adjustable headrest, torso, and footrest.